 We are pleased to announce the 2023 Jeannie Peeper Award winners!
-The Peeper awards recognize those who have made exceptional contributions to the worldwide FOP community through their leadership and service in raising FOP awareness, supporting patients and families and raising funds to support the IFOPA’s vision to cure FOP.
+The Peeper Awards recognize those who have made exceptional contributions to the worldwide FOP community through their leadership and service in raising FOP awareness, supporting patients and families and raising funds to support the IFOPA’s vision to cure FOP.
 This year’s winners join 60 other individuals and groups who have been honored with this award since 2010.

-The 2023 Jeannie Peeper Awards Committee included Jeannie Peeper, Steve Eichner, Gretty Emmerich, Nadine Nadine Großmann, Nancy Sando and Michelle Davis.
+The 2023 Jeannie Peeper Awards Committee included Jeannie Peeper, Steve Eichner, Gretty Emmerich, Nadine Großmann, Nancy Sando and Michelle Davis.

 Congratulations to the 2023 winners whose gifts of time, talent, experience and selflessness have made an incredible impact on the FOP community.
 Learn more about them through their stories below.